deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Good signs, especially considering that she claimed to have suspected who her date was.

-“Ava’s got to be so proud of herself right now, playing matchmaker.” he noted, sitting down again.
+"Ava’s got to be so proud of herself right now, playing matchmaker." he noted, sitting down again.

-“Well, I had my suspicions.”
+"Well, I had my suspicions."
 Jess confessed.
-“There aren’t many other people she *could* have set me up on a date with.”
+"There aren’t many other people she *could* have set me up on a date with."

-“Likewise.”
+"Likewise."

-“And yet, here we are.”
+"And yet, here we are."

-“Here we are.”
+"Here we are."
 Gabe agreed, mirroring her smile and pleased that he’d put similar effort into his own appearance, between getting the fit of his suit adjusted and treating himself to a wet shave.
-He’d even subtly dipped into Adam’s left-behind stash of “manscaping” products, which had been a strange experience for him, being of a generation of men that didn’t traditionally wear cosmetics of any kind.
+He’d even subtly dipped into Adam’s left-behind stash of "manscaping" products, which had been a strange experience for him, being of a generation of men that didn’t traditionally wear cosmetics of any kind.
 Ava had reassured him that the result was dashing and sophisticated, especially when coupled